Who are we?

-Irish Film London, now in its seventh year, presents the latest and greatest of Irish Film & Animation to a London audience.
-The organisation runs events through the year, including the film section of the St. Patrick's Day Festival with the Mayor of London and the annual Irish Film London Awards.
-Its activities then culminate in the 5 day Irish Film Festival London in November each year.
+Founded by Kelly O’Connor in 2010 and now in its ninth year, Irish Film London presents the latest and greatest of Irish film and animation to UK audiences.
+We run events throughout the year including the film section of the St. Patrick's Day Festival with the Mayor of London, our annual Irish Film London Awards, and culminating in the five day Irish Film Festival London in November each year.

-Through Premiere screenings, Director Q&A sessions, related workshops, exhibitions and performances, the organisation aims to bring together industry professionals, film fans and fans of Irish Arts & Culture alike.
-Focusing on Irish productions, scripts and casts, we strive to provide a significant platform for Irish Film in London, and to ensure that we continue to promote the best of Irish creative talent here in the UK.
+Through premiere screenings, Director Q&A sessions, workshops, exhibitions, and performances, Irish Film London aims to bring together industry professionals, film fans and fans of Irish arts & culture alike.
+Focusing on Irish productions, scripts and casts, IFL strives to provide a significant platform for Irish film in London, and to ensure that the best of Irish creative talent is continually promoted here in the UK.

 The Annual Irish Film London Awards

-Each November, in the lead up to the Irish Film Festival London, we host an awards ceremony in celebration of Irish Film.
+Each November IFL hosts an awards ceremony in celebration of Irish film, in the lead up to the Irish Film Festival London.
 These awards highlight and reward the talents of a select number of Irish filmmakers, whose work has shown great distinction, originality and passion.

 Awards categories include: